 Development within the park has had an impact on water resources, and work is being done to restore creek dynamics and habitat in riparian areas.
 A road that separated the creek from its floodplain is being removed so that the creek can access its natural boundaries.
 In the future, park managers need to collect more information about Chalone Creek, especially the impacts that development has had on its dynamics.

-The tributaries of Bear Gulch Creek and Chalone Creek originate just outside the Monument boundary.
-Most of Sandy Creek, which joins Chalone Creek near the east entrance, originates outside the Monument.
-Chalone Creek and Sandy Creek are unimpeded throughout their course in the Monument, but their uppermost branches on private lands are impounded (submerged under a lake or pond because of a stream barrier) in small stock ponds.
+The tributaries of Bear Gulch Creek and Chalone Creek originate just outside the Park boundary.
+Most of Sandy Creek, which joins Chalone Creek near the east entrance, originates outside the Park.
+Chalone Creek and Sandy Creek are unimpeded throughout their course in the Park, but their uppermost branches on private lands are impounded (submerged under a lake or pond because of a stream barrier) in small stock ponds.

 Runoff is primarily due to rain generated by Pacific cold fronts typical of a Mediterranean climate.
 Fog, dew, and convective storms may contribute to plant moisture but do not generate stream runoff.
 The runoff regime is similar to arid zones in that stream response is flashy, ephemeral, and sometimes a source for groundwater recharge.